iamthomasss/Breach-Point/README.md

 <br />

-### Scan is complete with the information exported to a file.
+### Basic Scan is complete with the information exported to a file.
 Next, select either attack path to continue or exit.
 <img src="https://i.imgur.com/MVQch2H.png" height="80%" width="80%" />
 <br />
 <br />